 Gap year internship

-Missions can be carried out in various areas of management, and in different company/organisational structures.
+Missions can be carried out in various areas of management, and in different company/organizational structures.
 The aim is to develop the student’s career/professional project, develop skills.
-316 gap year internships were taken in 2014.
+295 gap year internships were taken in 2017-2018.

 Duration: between 1 and 6 months